 Yes, dogs can eat pumpkin, and it’s healthy for them, too!
-Pumpkin contains vitamins and minerals that are good for healthy skin and fur and support the immune system.
+Pumpkin contains vitamins and minerals that are good for healthy skin and support the immune system.
 Pumpkin also helps regulate your dog’s digestive system, and can provide relief for both diarrhea and constipation.

 Is pumpkin good for dogs?